Secure a database in Azure Synapse

 The server admin account you are connecting with is a member of db_owner, which has authority to do anything within the database.
 Save this account for deploying schema upgrades and other management operations.
 Use the "ApplicationUser" account with more limited permissions to connect from your application to the database with the least privileges needed by your application.

-There are ways to further limit what a user can do with Azure SQL Data Warehouse:
+There are ways to further limit what a user can do within the database:

 - Granular Permissions let you control which operations you can do on individual columns, tables, views, schemas, procedures, and other objects in the database.
 Use granular permissions to have the most control and grant the minimum permissions necessary.